Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 If you have type 1 diabetes and you are pregnant, you should be offered CGM.

-In Scotland advanced CGM is not widely available on the NHS, but anyone with type 1 diabetes who uses multiple daily injections or a pump, and is actively engaged in managing their type 1, is eligible to access prescribable CGM such as Dexcom One or Libre 2 through the NHS.
+However, anyone with type 1 diabetes who uses multiple daily injections or a pump and is actively engaged in managing their type 1, is eligible to access CGM on prescription, such as Dexcom One, Libre 2 or Libre 3.
+Of these, Libre 3 is the only CGM available on prescription that works in a hybrid closed loop system.
+Find out about compatible HCL systems.

-The current guidance only states that all pregnant women with type 1 diabetes in Scotland should be offered a CGM.
+The current guidance states that all pregnant women with type 1 diabetes in Scotland should be offered a CGM.
 Read the full guidance.

 Although guidance states that children and adults are entitled to access CGM on the NHS in Northern Ireland, in practice access to advanced CGM is poor for children, young people and adults.